Gastrointestinal tract: Gastrointestinal microbiota

 The large intestine contains multiple types of bacteria, and other microorganisms that can break down molecules the human body cannot process alone, demonstrating a symbiotic relationship.
 These microbes are responsible for gas production at host–pathogen interface, which is released as flatulence.
 Intestinal bacteria can also participate in biosynthesis reactions.
 For example, certain strains in the large intestine produce vitamin B_{12}; an essential compound in humans for things like DNA synthesis and red blood cell production.
 However, the primary function of the large intestine is water absorption from digested material (regulated by the hypothalamus) and the reabsorption of sodium and nutrients.

-Beneficial intestinal bacteria compete with potentially harmful bacteria for space and "food", as the intestinal tract has limited resources.
+Beneficial intestinal bacteria compete with potentially harmful bacteria for space and nutrients, as the intestinal tract has limited resources.
 A ratio of 80–85% beneficial to 15–20% potentially harmful bacteria is proposed for maintaining homeostasis.
 An imbalanced ratio results in dysbiosis.

 Detoxification and drug metabolism

 Enzymes such as CYP3A4, along with the antiporter activities, are also instrumental in the intestine's role of drug metabolism in the detoxification of antigens and xenobiotics.